Consistency conditions for brane tilings: 3-Calabi-Yau property

 where $\Cp_a\cong\Cp$ for each $a\in E_1\bigcup E_2$, $\tau_{[u]}$ is the diagonal map, $\rho_{[u]}$ takes vectors to the sum of their entries, and the map $\sigma_{[u]}$ takes $1_a$ to $1_{b_1}-1_{b_2}$, where $b_1$ is the edge bordering $a$ at a black vertex, and $b_2$ is the edge bordering $a$ at a white vertex.
 Exactness of (\ref{res2}) is clear. \smallbreak

 So assume that $u$ is minimal.
 We start by investigating what $E_1'\bigcup E_2'$ looks like (considered as edges in $\tilde{\Gamma}$, rather than arrows in the dual quiver, for now).
 We say a path $w$ demonstrates that $a\in E_1'$ if $w\sim u$ and $w$ starts with $\omega^{br}_{a}$.
 Similarly, a path $w$ demonstrates that $a\in E_2'$ if it starts with $a$, and $w\sim~u$.
 Trivially, if a path demonstrates that an edge is in $E_1'$, it demonstrates that a neighbouring edge is in $E_2'$.
 Given two edges $e$ and $f$ in $E_1'\bigcup E_2'$, we consider two paths $w_e$ and $w_f$ demonstrating that $e$ and $f$, respectively, belong to $E_1' \bigcup E_2'$.
-Since $w_e$ and $w_f$ are F-term equivalent there is a sequence of paths $w_e=w_1,...,w_t=w_f$ such that each $w_s$ is related to its predecessor by a basic F-term equivalence.
+Since $w_e$ and $w_f$ are F-term equivalent there is a sequence of paths $w_e=w_1,\ldots,w_t=w_f$ such that each $w_s$ is related to its predecessor by a basic F-term equivalence.
 Each of these paths demonstrates that one or two connected members of $E_1\bigcup E_2$ is a member of $E_1'\bigcup E_2'$ (two in the case that $w_s$ starts with a broken loop).
 The set of members of $E_1\bigcup E_2$ that $w_s$ demonstrates is in $E_1'\bigcup E_2'$ is connected to the set that $w_{s-1}$ demonstrates is in $E_1'\bigcup E_2'$.
 We deduce that $E_1'\bigcup E_2'$ is connected.
 Also, since $\omega^{br}_{a,B}\sim\omega^{br}_{a,W}$, we deduce that if $e\in E_1'$, the two edges in $E_2$ connected to $e$ are in $E_2'$.
 We deduce that either

-\begin{enumerate} \item the set of edges in $E_1'\bigcup E_2'$ forms an unbroken line, with edges from $E_2'$ at either end, or \item these edges form an unbroken loop, i.e. $E_1'\bigcup E_2'=E_1\bigcup E_2$. \end{enumerate} Restricting to the $[u]$-grade of the complex, it becomes
+\begin{enumerate} \item the set of edges in $E_1'\bigcup E_2'$ forms a connected contractible set, with edges from $E_2'$ at either end, or \item these edges form a loop, i.e. $E_1'\bigcup E_2'=E_1\bigcup E_2$. \end{enumerate} Restricting to the $[u]$-grade of the complex, it becomes